Kurozora/kurozora-app/Pods/Pageboy/README.md

 pageViewController.insertPage(at: index)
 ```

-*The default behaviour after inserting or deleting a page is to scroll to the update location, this however can be configured by passing a  `PageUpdateBehavior` value other than `.scrollToUpdate`.*
+*The default behavior after inserting or deleting a page is to scroll to the update location, this however can be configured by passing a  `PageUpdateBehavior` value other than `.scrollToUpdate`.*

 ## ⚡️ Other Extras